 (f) No examination that has been compromised shall be administered to any examinee.
-The same question set may be re-administered to the same examinee.
+The same question set may not be re-administered to the same examinee.

 (h) Upon completion of each examination element, the administering VEs must immediately grade the examinee's answers.
 The administering VEs are responsible for determining the correctness of the examinee's answers.